-As a business matures and stabilizes, it’s common for management to begin planning goals for the company, with the most common being profit.
-The term for this is called Target Profit and here we will discuss the planning and formulas to help you beginning this process.
+As a business matures and stabilizes, it’s common for management to begin planning the company’s goals, with the most common being profit.
+The term for this is called Target Profit, and here we will discuss the planning and formulas to help you begin this process.

 Target Profit Definition

-Target profit refers to the anticipated amount of profit the managers of a business expect to earn in a certain accounting period.
-Target profit is typically calculated in the budgeting process, and is often compared with the income statement from a previous accounting period.
+Target profit analysis refers to the anticipated amount of profit the business managers expect to earn in a certain accounting period.
+Target profit is typically calculated in the budgeting process and is often compared with the income statement from a previous accounting period.

-To set a target profit, historical financial results are reviewed in addition to future forecasts.
-There should be some constants such as overhead costs and break-even point, to help with the planning process.
+To set a target level of profit, historical financial results are reviewed in addition to future forecasts.
+There should be some constants, such as overhead costs or variable expenses and break-even point, to help with the planning process.

 As a way to calculate how many units a company needs to sell, the target profit calculation was created.

 |Sales (units) = (Target Profit + Fixed Costs) / Contribution margin per unit|